How to Get Around Bangkok: BTS, MRT, Boats & Local Transport Explained

 Over time, the MRT followed, canal boats were upgraded, buses modernized, and rail lines now connect both major airports.
 Bangkok today has one of the most varied urban transport systems in Southeast Asia—but most visitors only experience a fraction of it.

 If you want to explore off the beaten path Bangkok—quiet neighborhoods, local food areas, green pockets, and places most visitors never reach—how you move through the city matters as much as where you go.
-The routes locals use are often faster, calmer, and more revealing than relying on cars alone.
-It’s also how we approach the city ourselves, and how we design journeys for guests who want to experience Bangkok in a more grounded, authentic way—by combining trains, boats, and short local connections rather than sitting in traffic.
+Exploring areas like these off-the-beaten-path Bangkok neighborhoods becomes far more rewarding when you follow the routes locals actually use—often faster, calmer, and more revealing than relying on cars alone.

 This post pairs naturally with our Bangkok hidden gems guide.
 If you’re also exploring food, our Bangkok vegan and vegetarian guide is built with the same local-first approach.